LeetLLM

 Inference: TTFT, TPS & KV Cache

 When you send a message to ChatGPT, you notice something peculiar about how the response appears.
-There's often a brief pause, then the first word appears, followed by the rest streaming out word by word.
+There's often a brief pause, then the first visible text appears, followed by the rest streaming out in small chunks.
 Why that initial pause?
-Why does it stream one word at a time instead of appearing instantly?
+Why does it stream token by token instead of appearing instantly?
 And why do longer conversations eventually feel slower?

 This behavior isn't a quirk of the interface.
 It's the physics of LLM inference: the process of running a trained model to generate text.
-Understanding these mechanics (two-phase nature of generation, memory bottlenecks, and how engineers measure performance) is essential for anyone building or optimizing production AI systems.
+Understanding these mechanics (two-phase nature of generation, memory bottlenecks, and how engineers measure performance) is important for anyone building or optimizing production AI systems.
+Longer conversations often feel slower for a concrete reason: each decode step has to read a growing KV cache on top of the model weights.

-Key insight: LLM inference has two distinct phases (prefill and decode) with fundamentally different hardware bottlenecks.
-Knowing which phase is the bottleneck, and why, is the foundation for every optimization in this space, from Key-Value (KV) cache management to continuous batching.
+Key insight: LLM inference has two distinct phases (prefill and decode) that usually emphasize different hardware bottlenecks.
+Knowing which phase is the bottleneck, and why, is the foundation for major optimizations in this space, from Key-Value (KV) cache management to continuous batching.

 The two phases of LLM inference